Study into early Alzheimer's disease treatments

 Universities don't make drugs – that's the job of pharmaceutical companies.
 To speed up the process, a new study into early Alzheimer's disease treatments, called NTAD, has brought together academic and industry scientists and is using the latest scanning technology to innovate research that will lead to drug discovery.

 The New therapeutics in Alzheimer's Disease (NTAD) study, supported by Dementias Platform UK (DPUK), is testing new brain scans that are revealing early changes in the brain that are a signature of Alzheimer’s disease.
-These markers for the disease will be used to test whether experimental treatments can delay, or even prevent, the progression of the disease.

 DETECTING EARLY ALZHEIMER'S DISEASE.

 Alzheimer's disease accounts for over 60% of all dementias in the world.
 With few effective treatments, researchers are looking for new ways to slow or prevent the disease.
 The New Therapeutics in Alzheimer's Disease (NTAD) study into early Alzheimer's disease treatments is developing reliable 'biomarkers' – biological characteristics – that are sensitive to early Alzheimer's disease.
 With these we will be able to treat the disease before symptoms start.

 Across two sites – Cambridge and Oxford – NTAD is recruiting 100 patients and 30 healthy people.
 The study is using magnetoencephalography (MEG) scanners to detect and test biomarkers to find reliable indicators of early Alzheimer's disease.
 Consistent and reliable indicators for early Alzheimer's will give industry partners the tools needed to assess whether treatments slow or prevent Alzheimer's disease and should be tested in drug trials.